 Barry Reimer has over 15 years of experience in recruiting and leadership in Technology, Healthcare, Sales, Accounting and Finance, and Executive Search.
-He has led and built teams both in corporate and agency settings, and currently leads the On-Demand Delivery Practice for MATRIX with clients both domestically and internationally.
+He has led and built teams both in corporate and agency settings, and currently leads Atlanta, Birmingham, and Telecom Recruiting at MATRIX.

 A Case for Dedicated Sourcing and Screening